dyzlexik/ElementalDPS/README.md

 `ElementalDPS` is a simple one-button priority addon for Elemental Shaman on Turtle WoW.

-It is built for a macro-spam playstyle and supports SuperWoW.
+It is built for a macro-spam playstyle and requires SuperWoW.

 ## Features